linnabrown/run_dbcan/README.md

 Update Info
 ---
+--V3.0.5 please use `pip install dbcan==3.0.5` for update
+    1. Fixed the bug in signalP
+    2. Fixed the cgc problems and run_dbcan small bugs.
 - V3.0.4 please use `pip install dbcan==3.0.4` for update
     1. Fixed eCAMI tool problem.
     2. If you download gff file from [NCBI](https://www.ncbi.nlm.nih.gov/), please check the last column, replace Name with ID, and ID with Name.